+Method"

-Method" Resource Control System (RCS), which brings together the expertise/knowledge
+Resource Control System (RCS), which brings together the expertise/knowledge of automation/labor saving, is a system for total optimization based on data prediction and simulation (orchestration).

 In the 3PL business, our core business, including the Resource Control System (RCS), we plan highly productive warehouse operations in the process of promoting DX in warehouses and in the process of incorporating automated/labor-saving equipment.
 The Group considers such warehouse operation design to be an important intellectual property and asset, and applies for a patent for necessary technologies as business-related inventions.
 We will accumulate and inherit intellectual properties and intangible assets that are integrated with our business to further strengthen our 3PL business.